SoftwareAG/c8y-docs/content/users-guide/administration-bundle/tfa.md

 #### Revoking the secret

-><b>Info:</b> Although the setup must be done by each individual user, revoking the secret can only be done by a tenant administrator (a user with ADMIN role) via the Administration application.
-As so, if the user loses the phone or uninstalls the application they must contact a tenant administrator.
+><b>Info:</b> Although the setup must be done by each individual user, revoking the secret can only be done by an administrator (a user with "user management ADMIN" permission) via the Administration application.
+As so, if the user loses the phone or uninstalls the application they must contact an administrator.

 To revoke the key follow these steps: